pwsdc/pwsdc.github.io/content/posts/2024-06-17-seventh-summer-meeting.md

 - Matthew Williams
 - Paul Shriner

-# GitHub Web Hooks
+# GitHub Webhooks

-Paul changed the functionality of GitHub reminders on the club's Discord server to make notifications less intrusive.
-Any unintended side effects should be reported to him as he has the required server permissions to fix anything.
+Paul updated the settings for the GitHub webhook, now the github-updates channel should be less annoying!
+Any unintended side effects should be reported to him as he has the required permissions on our GitHub organization to fix anything.

 # Constitution Revisions

-Paul shared a OneDrive link to constitution revisions for officers to edit in the officer-links-and-files channel.
+Paul shared a OneDrive link to constitution revisions for officers to edit.

 Changes include:
-- Renamed the club from Programming Club to Software Development Club
+- Renamed the club from Programming Club to PennWest Software Development Club
-- Updated university references from California University to Pennsylvania Western University
+- Updated university references from California University to PennWest California
 - Added general comments

 Officers should use the comment feature for changes and add notes on the last page for a collaborative effort.